-The first time we broke up, I slept for 14 hours.
+Once I slept for 14 hours.
 I woke up around noon and paced the length of my apartment, ignoring the dirty laundry staring at me by the door.
 I cried into my frying pan, cooking bacon.
 I thought about the jar in your freezer that held the bacon grease, so it wouldn’t clog the drain, and I feared that I’d never take a Fung Wah bus out of Boston again.

 “You’re still a white man,” I yelled.